-I recently read that 75% of us are not old enough to have witnessed this period.
-That probably means that most of us don’t appreciate the creative destruction that The Beatles wreaked on pop music at the time—beginning with the Hit Parade!
+I recently read that 75% of the population is not old enough to have witnessed this period.
+That probably means that most don’t appreciate the creative destruction that The Beatles wreaked at the time—beginning with their disfigurement of the Hit Parade!

 When the public at large first heard the music of The Beatles in December 1963, the #1 record on the Billboard Hot 100 was “Dominique” by the Singing Nun (sung in French about St. Dominic!).
 Other #1's of that year included rip-roaring scorchers by Nino Tempo and April Stevens, Bobby Vinton, Kyu Sakamoto, Little Peggy March, and Steve Lawrence.
 Not!
 These performers were pleasant-sounding balladeers—and lovely folks, no doubt—but they didn’t rock, swing, or shake your money-maker.